ntropy83/tinyGameEngine/README.md

 - Lightning System

 # file structure
-Two CMakeLists.txt, one on the root level, one in the directory engine to configue the submodules.
+Two CMakeLists.txt, one on the root level, one in the directory engine to configure the submodules.
 The Vulkan Pipeline is configured in engine/src/vulkan and finishes in in a Render System in engine/src/vulkan/systems.
 In editor the main.cpp runs the App, implementing a GLFW window in a MainWindow that gets refreshed with 60 fps (17 msecs).
 The tge_vulkanwindow provides the GLFW window and Vulkan Pipeline, while tge_mainwindow handles Qt.